ErikMaris/printFig/README.md

 ```
 help printFig.print
 ```
-for the documentation of a specific function.
-In this example the 'print' function.
+for the documentation of a specific function, which is the 'print' function in this example.

 ## Project organization
 - PG = project-generated